susheel91/Sample-Projects/README.md

-This is a sample Coaching Center Project.
+1. Coaching center project : This is a sample Coaching Center Project.
 FUNCTIONALITY -
   - user can view all the courses
   - user can add a new course